• Skip to main content

 Introduction

-In general, two different alternatives exist:
+In general, there are two alternatives to running the broker:

-CDP has a simple MQTT broker component built-in.
+CDP has a simple MQTT broker component built in.

 MQTTBroker